What is Mobile ad attribution? An introduction to app tracking

-- Impression device match: if this device is unavailable, we will look to see if we have any past impression ad engagements that came through with the same advertising ID.
+- Impression device match: if the above data is unavailable, we will look to see if we have any past impression ad engagements that came through with the same advertising ID.

 - No match: if Adjust goes through all of the above checks and has not found a single match, the user is attributed as organic.

 Those are the basics of how Adjust goes about attributing data points.
 Now you know how essential it is to incorporate an attribution provider that follows the user from first engagement to their very last in-app purchase, as well as what kind of data you can gather from that first attributed install.

 If you've made it to this paragraph, you'll have realized that there are no cookies, image pixel tags or any of the other standard web tracking methods anywhere to be seen.
 That's because mobile attribution is completely different from web attribution, and the methods that work for web tracking won't work here.
 In our next post, we'll be talking about why that is, and what it means for marketers entering the mobile space for the first time.

 Want more info on how mobile attribution works?
 Stay tuned for the next post in our beginner’s guide series, or dive into our new e-book, ‘The essentials of mobile app attribution: A guide from start to finish’.